zhongxingyu/Seer/README.md

 ```
 java -cp Extraction.jar synthesis.SynthesisRunner
 ```
 The concretization of the 8 considered repair transforms will start, and it in particular will output the synthesis result for the 16 successfully synthesized Defects4j bugs.
-For successfully synthesized bugs, the command will output “A plausible patch has been found for `projectname_bug_id`: `patch_summary`”.
-For unsuccessfully repaired bugs, the command will output “No plausible patch has been found for `projectname_bug_id`”.
+For successfully synthesized bugs, the command will output “*A plausible patch has been found for* `projectname_bug_id`: `patch_summary`”.
+For unsuccessfully repaired bugs, the command will output “*No plausible patch has been found for* `projectname_bug_id`”.